hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 C4D05ABAD05AB302                     2d5599a2-aa11-4aad-9f75-7fca2078b38b └─sdb2      ntfs    4.5T /media/pi/DISK1-5TB DISK1-5TB
 96DA1D13DA1CF0EB                     a175d2d3-c2f6-44d4-a5fc-209363280c89 └─sda2      ntfs    3.6T /media/pi/DISK2-4TB DISK2-4TB
 ```
-From each relevant partition we identify, look for the PARTUUID and save these somewhere, as we NEED the PARTUUIDs later.
+From each relevant partition we identify, look for the disk UUID, PARTUUID, NAME (eg `sda`) and save these somewhere, as we NEED the PARTUUIDs later.

 If we wanted to cross-check disks, we could `sudo mount` like this and amongst them will be something like this:
 ```